outpaddling/desktop-installer/NetBSD/getting-started.md

 Root shell

+If not using binary packages from smartos.org:

     Enable installation of binary packages

-Don't fetch and update binary pkgsrc if you plan to use packages from smartos.org
+    Fetch and update binary pkgsrc

-ntpd and ntpdate on real hardware only, not on virtual machines
+Enable ntpd and ntpdate on real hardware only, not on virtual machines

 Other options are unimportant to desktop-installer